What Happens After Getting a DUNS Number: The Essential Guide

 Here’s a step-by-step guide for getting a DUNS number:

-1. Visit the Dun & Bradstreet website: Start by visiting the official Dun & Bradstreet website, where you can begin the process of obtaining a DUNS number.
+1. Visit the Dun & Bradstreet website: Start by visiting the official Dun & Bradstreet website, where you can obtain a DUNS number.

 3. Verify your identity: As part of the application process, you may need to provide certain documents or information to verify your identity.
-This ensures that the DUNS number is issued to the correct entity.
+This ensures that the DUNS number is issued to the correct legal entity.
+Provide your business’s legal structure.

 5. Receive your DUNS number: Once your application is approved, you will receive your unique DUNS number via email or mail.
 Keep this number safe, as you will need it for various business transactions and credit applications.